December 5-11, 2022

 - December 5

 - 9:00 to 10:00 AM - Panel for Secondary Students: "What it's like to be a computer scientist".
-CLICK HERE to register.
+CLICK HERE to access panel recording.

 - 10:00 to 10:45 AM - Panel for Non-Traditional Learning Environments (Librarians, After-School Providers, Homeschool, 4-H): "How to include CS in your programming".
-CLICK HERE to register.
+CLICK HERE to access panel recording.

 - 4:00 to 5:00 PM - Panel for Educators: "How to grow CS in your building and/or district".
-CLICK HERE to register.
+CLICK HERE to access panel recording.

 - December 6